Resources for Connecting with Other Parents

 Support Offered: Educational, Emotional

-BMTSupport.org is an interactive non-profit organization which seeks to motivate, empower, and enlighten people with an interest in bone marrow transplantation through peer support, education and awareness of this difficult but potentially life saving procedure.
+BMTSupport.org is an interactive non-profit organization which seeks to motivate, empower, and enlighten people with an interest in bone marrow transplantation through peer support, education and awareness of this difficult but potentially lifesaving procedure.
 Their mission is to uphold those who suffer the effects of illness before, during and after transplant, to celebrate the miracles that bone marrow transplantation has given in the lives of those who are now well, and to offer encouragement and caring honesty to individuals and families facing marrow transplantation.

 Bone Marrow Foundation

-Support Offered: Financial, Educational, Emotional
+Support Offered: Financial, Educational, and Emotional

 The mission of The Bone Marrow Foundation is to improve the quality of life for bone marrow and stem cell transplant patients and their families by providing financial aid, education, and emotional support.